FDio/csit/docs/report/vpp_performance_tests/csit_release_notes.rst

      :ref:`test_environment_versioning`.

-   - To identify performance changes due to VPP code changes from v20.01.0 to v20.05.0, both have been tested in CSIT environment ver.
-4 and compared against each other.
+   - To identify performance changes due to VPP code changes from v20.05.0 to v20.09.0, both have been tested in CSIT environment ver.
+5 and compared against each other.
 All substantial progressions has been marked up with RCA analysis.
 See :ref:`vpp_compare_current_vs_previous_release` and :ref:`vpp_known_issues`.

+   - **NAT44 tests**: Adapted existing and added new tests.

+     - Refactored NAT44 deterministic mode (nat44det) tests to use separate det44 vpp plugin and to use the same scheme of inside and outside addresses and ports, as used in new NAT44 endpoint-dependent mode tests.

+     - Added new NAT44 endpoint-depended mode uni-directional (nat44ed-udir)
+       tests that measure packet throughput in one direction with usage of TRex in stateless mode.

+     - Added new NAT44 endpoint-dependent mode CPS tests that measure connections per second with usage of TRex in stateful mode.
+       NOTE: CPS measurement data will be added in two weeks.

+   - **IPSec async mode tests**: Added VPP performance tests for async crypto engine.

+   - **AMD 2n-zn2 testbed**: New physical testbed type installed in FD.io CSIT, VPP performance data will be added in upcoming weeks.

 #.
 TEST FRAMEWORK

+   - **TRex ASTF**: Added capability to run TRex in advanced stateful mode.

    - **CSIT PAPI support**: Due to issues with PAPI performance, VAT is still used in CSIT for all VPP scale tests.
 See known issues below.